jameslamb/conference-notes/ODSC/odsc-east-2017.md

     - like if you try to run `knn_impute`, you are going to be storing the entire matrix of neighbors (potentially one per variable that you are imputing)
     - you cannot have nested inline function
 - the formula framework was designed when nobody though that we might have hundreds or thousands of predcitors in the model
-- model saves the formula informaiton very inefficiently and it can impact performance
+- model saves the formula information very inefficiently and it can impact performance
 - above like 1000 features, you spend more than half your time creating the design matrix
 - ways people have "bastardized" formula model to account for other roles for variables:
     - `lme4::lmer`